Open Bible Data Home About News OET Key

 ἔπνιγεν

 Here Jesus means that the slave seized his fellow slave by the throat and made it hard for him to breath.
-If it would be helpful in your language, you could make that idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [he began to strangle him]

 Note 7 topic: figures-of-speech / quotations